Conservatism in the United States: Classical liberalism

 Historian Kathleen G. Donohue argues that classical liberalism in the United States during the 19th century had distinctive characteristics as opposed to Britain:

 [A]t the center of classical liberal theory [in Europe] was the idea of laissez-faire.
 To the vast majority of American classical liberals, however, laissez-faire did not mean no government intervention at all.
 On the contrary, they were more than willing to see government provide tariffs, railroad subsidies, and internal improvements, all of which benefited producers.
 What they condemned was intervention in behalf of consumers.

-Insofar as it is ideological, economic liberalism owes its creation to the classical liberal tradition in the vein of Adam Smith, Friedrich Hayek, Milton Friedman, and Ludwig von Mises.
+Economic liberalism owes its creation as an ideology to the classical liberal tradition, based on philosophies advanced by Adam Smith, Friedrich Hayek, Milton Friedman, and Ludwig von Mises.
 Classical liberals supported free markets on moral, ideological grounds: principles of individual liberty morally dictate support for free markets.
 Supporters of the moral grounds for free markets include Ayn Rand and Ludwig von Mises.
 The liberal tradition is suspicious of government authority and prefers individual choice, and hence tends to see free market capitalism as the preferable means of achieving economic ends.

-Economic liberalism borrows from two schools of thought: the classical liberals' pragmatism and the libertarians' notion of "rights".
-The classical liberal maintains that free markets work best, while the libertarian contends that free markets are the only ethical markets.
-A belief in the importance of the civil society is another reason why conservatives support a smaller role for the government in the economy.
-As noted by Alexis de Tocqueville, there is a belief that a bigger role of the government in the economy will make people feel less responsible for the society.
-These responsibilities would then need to be taken over by the government, requiring higher taxes.
-In his book Democracy in America, Tocqueville described this as "soft oppression".
+Economic liberalism borrows from two schools of thought: the classical liberals' pragmatism and the libertarians' notion of rights.
+Classical liberalism holds that free markets work best, while libertarianism contends that free markets are the only ethical markets.
+American conservatives' belief in the importance of civil society is another reason why they support a more limited role for government in the nation's economy.
+Alexis de Tocqueville believed extensive engagement of government in the economy make people feel less responsible for society, and that the responsibility for society would then need to be taken over by the government, requiring higher taxes.
+In his book Democracy in America, published in the 19th century, Tocqueville described this as "soft oppression".